nowshad-hasan/interview-preparation/preperations/android.md

 * Can you create custom views?
 How?
 [MindOrks](https://blog.mindorks.com/create-your-own-custom-view)

 * What are ViewGroups and how they are different from the Views?
+   * <b>View</b>: View objects are the basic building blocks of User Interface(UI) elements in Android.
+View is a simple rectangle box which responds to the user's actions.
+Examples are EditText, Button, CheckBox etc. View refers to the ```android.view.View``` class, which is the base class of all UI classes.
+   * <b>ViewGroup</b>: ViewGroup is the invisible container.
+It holds View and ViewGroup.
+For example, LinearLayout is the ViewGroup that contains Button(View), and other Layouts also.
+ViewGroup is the base class for Layouts.</br>

 * What is a canvas?